Who owns the publishing rights to my book when I publish through Wheatmark?

 Wheatmark publishes both fiction and nonfiction.
 Our services are designed to best serve the following three types of clients:

-1. Nonfiction authors who want to grow their platform by becoming a published author
+Nonfiction authors who want to grow their platform by publishing a book in their areas of expertise

-3. Serious hobbyists with a killer concept for a niche title
+Serious hobbyists who have a killer concept for a niche title

 Wheatmark doesn’t offer publishing “packages.”
 All of our projects are priced by custom proposal starting at $2,500.